ndsh/occasional-knowledge/README.md

 ---

+### Base64 encoding/decoding

+Please check out my [Base64 encoding/decoding for Images in Processing repository](https://github.com/ndsh/base64_images_in_processing) on this matter.
+It's easy to use!

+---

+## Timing

 ### Delta timing
 There are many fun ways to avoid delay() functions in Processing and Arduino.
 Beginner's listen up!